 Conference Rooms The Burger Courthouse has one joint-use conference room with a capacity of 43 on the second floor of the building.
 Reservations can be made by contacting the GSA office at (651) 290-4125.

 Art in Architecture

 Sculptor Charles Ginnever created the courthouse's Art in Architecture piece, Protagoras, by welding together slices of Cor-Ten Steel.
-Installed in 1977 and included in the 2008 building renovation project, the sculpture is named for the philosopher Protagoras, who focused on topics like virtue and political life.
+Installed in 1977 and refurbished as part of the 2008 building renovation project, the sculpture is named for the philosopher Protagoras, who focused on topics like virtue and political life.